DennisSchenkel/PP4-Cityfur/README.md

 <details>
 <summary>Guests List</summary>
 <br>
-In this overview all checked-in and already checked-out guests of the day are listed.<br>
+In this overview, all checked-in and already checked-out guests of the day are listed.<br>
 The day can be selected in the top menu bar and all profiles on the page can be searched.<br>
-On smaller screens the search bar disapears and is exchanged by a search icon.
+On smaller screens, the search bar disappears and is exchanged by a search icon.
 When clicking the icon, the search bar shows up.<br>
 <br>
 To check-in a new guest, users can click on the blue "Check-In" button on the bottom.<br>
 The last element of the page is the gender selector that gives the option to select all guests checked-in and already checked-out that day, only female and only male guests.<br>